taky-kongo/alx-low_level_programming/README.md

 0x07-pointers_arrays_strings: In this project, we see pointers to pointers, two-dimensional arrays and how to manipulate them and find their address.

 0x09-static_libraries: In this project, we see:

 	* a static library, how does it work, how to create one, and how to use it
 	* Basic usage of ar, ranlib, nm

 0x0A-argc_argv: In this project, wee see:

 	* How to use arguments passed to your program
 	* What are two prototypes of main that you know of, and in which case do you use one or the other
 	* How to use __attribute__((unused)) or (void) to compile functions with unused variables or parameters

 0x0B-malloc_free: In this project, we see:

 	* The difference between automatic and dynamic allocation
 	* What is malloc and free and how to use them
 	* Why and when use malloc
 	* How to use valgrind to check for memory leak

+0x0C-more_malloc_free: In this project, we see:

+	* How to use the exit function
+	* What are the functions calloc and realloc from the standard library and how to use them